Master Agreement for AU

 1.11 License Fees

-The license fees are set forth in the Order Form and any Fee Adjustments.
+The license fees set forth in an applicable Order Form and any Fee Adjustments.

-Any losses, liabilities, costs, expenses (including reasonable attorneys’ fees and expenses), penalties, judgments, settlement amounts, and damages.
+Any losses, liabilities, costs, expenses (including reasonable attorneys’ fees and expenses), penalties, judgments, settlement amounts, or damages.

 1.13 Order Form

-A Contentstack issued order form that describes the Software licensed to Customer, and the Services purchased by Customer, and incorporates the terms of this Agreement.
+A Contentstack issued order form that describes the Software licensed to Customer, and the Services purchased by Customer, which, are incorporated into, and forms part of this Agreement by this reference, and which may be an Initial order Form or a Renewal Order Form as stated on the applicable Order Form.

 1.14 Order Form Effective Date

-The effective date of each Oder Form, as set forth in the applicable Order Form(s) (and if nothing is stated, shall be the last date executed by the parties of such Order Form).
+The effective date of each Oder Form, as set forth in an applicable Order Form(s) (and if nothing is stated, shall be the last date executed or accepted by the parties of such Order Form).

 1.15 Security Addendum

-Contentstack’s Security Addendum is located at https://www.contentstack.com/legal/security-addendum/, which is incorporated into and forms part of, this Agreement.
+Contentstack’s Security Addendum located at https://www.contentstack.com/legal/security-addendum/, which is updated from time to time by Contentstack and incorporated into, and forms part of, this Agreement.

 1.16 Service Fees

-The fees payable for the Services, as set forth in the Order Form.
+The fees payable for the Services, as set forth in an applicable Order Form.

 1.18 Services Description

-which is incorporated into, and forms part of, this Agreement.
+which may may be updated from time to time by Contentstack and is incorporated into, and forms part of, this Agreement.

-Contentstack’s Service Level Agreement is specified in the Services Description.
+Contentstack’s Service Level Agreement specified in the Services Description.

-The generally available, commercially licensed software or Software as a Service, in binary form, is set forth in the applicable Order Form(s), including all Updates thereto and the Documentation delivered to the Customer hereunder.
-This does not include any software licensed to the Customer by an Authorized Reseller.
+The generally available, commercially licensed software or Software as a Service ("SaaS", in binary form, set forth in an applicable Order Form(s), including all Updates thereto and the Documentation delivered to Customer hereunder.
+This does not include any software licensed to Customer by an Authorized Reseller.

 1.21 Subscription Term